 After saying their goodbyes, the departing duo left for what turned out to be quite the time trial back down the rail trail towards the train at Wangaratta.
 Making it to the train with just two minutes to spare, they were safe and sound on their way back to the city.
 For the four remaining Orphans back in Bright, a short sharp stage lay ahead of them for the day.
 Given it was such a short day, some bike maintenance was completed at the local bike shop, as well as the consumption of a New Year's Day sharpener (or two... possibly three) at the Bright Brewery!

-Once the figurative cogs were greased sufficiently in the remain Orphans, they set about tackling the main climb of the day, Dungey Track.
-After an initial search for an item of dropped equipment, they began to ascend up the track passing through river crossing near the bottom, climbing sustained 13% pinches and searching for marginal traction throughout on the slippery gravel under-tyre.
+Once the figurative cogs were greased sufficiently in the remaining Orphans, they set about tackling the main climb of the day, Dungey Track.
+After an initial search for an item of dropped equipment, they began to ascend up the track passing through a river crossing near the bottom, climbing sustained 13% pinches and searching for marginal traction throughout on the slippery gravel under-tyre.
 All this whilst crying and gasping for breath from all the laughter due to the convoluted stories they were creating to pass the time!

 Once at the top of the track, the Orhpans were treated to the fast, flowing and technical descents of the Pyramid Hill Firetrail and Simmonds Creek Road that lead all the way down into Mount Beauty.
 Waiting for them at the bottom was a further treat in the Crank Handle Brewery that provided them with further liquid refreshments to end the day on a high.
 After an evening meal of pizza and burgers sat in the local petrol station forecourt, the Orphans set up camp near to the local school and dozed off in preparation for the final day of the Orphan 500.